lmannings-jklm/fsa-tool/README.md

 This project demonstrates the use of data wrangling skills to convert personal order history data into a format that can be searched for purchases that meet IRS FSA eligibility criteria.
 The project will leverage the R Tidyverse package to convert the raw order history data into tidy format.
 The data will be queried to yield the desired order history relevant to FSA eligible purchases.
 The order history is privacy sensitive, so we will need to sanitize the data to generalize dates, mask personal information, and obfuscate price data, while permitting the end user to utilize the output for follow on tasks.

+## R Packages Used

+The following libraries and options are called from `00_setup.R` and are required for implementation:

+> `tidyverse`  for data wrangling and visualization tools
+>
+> `rmarkdown`  orchestrates the process of generating multiple output formats
+>
+> `knitr`  powers R Markdown by handling the execution of embedded R code
+>
+> `kableExtra`  extends the basic functionality of tables produced by the `knitr` package
+>
+> `scales`: Provides functions for human readable labels for axes and legends
+>
+> `googledrive`  allows interaction with Google Drive directly from R
+>
+> `usethis`  automates repetitive tasks that arise during project setup and development
+>
+> `renv` helps you create reproducible environments for your R projects
+>
+> `janitor`: Contains additional "tidyverse" - oriented tools for cleaning "dirty" data
+>
+> `webshot2`: Tools for document preparation
+>
+> `pagedown`: Allows for full control of a documents borders

 ## Key Questions

 1. How can we effectively identify and map the key variables within the raw order history to distinguish FSA-eligible purchases from non-eligible ones?